-If you are in a marriage with someone that has a higher libido than you, there might be times when you have sex out of obligation.
-It is not wrong for all individuals to have physical intimacy out of obligation on occasion.
-The problem becomes when you have a steady diet of obligation sex.
+If you are in a marriage with someone that has a higher desire for sex than you, there might be times when you have sex out of obligation.
+I’m not necessarily saying it is wrong to have sex with your husband or wife when you don’t feel like it…but if you’re doing it because you feel like it is your marital duty or obligation, that’s a mindset that will breed resentment.

 Why Having Duty Sex Was Damaging to My Marriage

 I’m going to share something personal here, which I don’t do real often because I’m talking about my personal sex life.
 Usually, I just share what a person may feel or may not feel.
 But I want to be honest here and share a real example of what I was feeling in my marriage for a period of time and how I realized it was hurting us.
 I want to do this, so you don’t think we had it all figured out at the start or even now.

 So to set the stage for this part of our marriage…imagine me being a stay-at-home mom to two young boys.
 First of all, I’m an extreme extrovert so staying home and being away from people is very draining to me.
 Then, add to that, I was caring for two young boys that are a year and a half apart.
 We didn’t live near our family because Austin was working as a youth pastor….which means his schedule was unpredictable.
 Throw into that mix; he was still in seminary, so his time was limited.

 At the end of each day, I was exhausted.
 It takes a lot of time and energy to keep your house straight, take care of young kids, make dinner, etc. Now, that doesn’t mean I never wanted sex, but I was often too tired to be intimate after 10:30 or so at night.
 Unfortunately, this was prime time for us to spend time together.
 And let’s just be clear…I almost never “feel” like having sex at midnight.

 Why I Started Feeling Resentment